Diffusion semigroup on manifolds with time-dependent metrics: Introduction

 Before moving on, let us briefly recall some known results in the time-inhomogeneous Riemannian setting.
-In 2008, Coulibaly et al. \cite{ACT} first constructed the $g_t$-Brownian motion (i.e. the diffusion generated by $\frac{1}{2}\Delta_t$), and established the Bismut formula under the Ricci flow, which in particular implies the gradient estimates of the associated heat semigroup.
-Next, by constructing horizontal diffusion processes, Coulibaly \cite{ACT1} investigated the optimal transportation inequality.
-Moreover, Kuwada and Philipowski \cite{Ku} studied the non-explosion of $g_t$-Brownian motions under the super Ricci flow, and the first author \cite{Ku3} developed the coupling method to estimate the gradient of the semigroup.
-For more development on stochastic analysis in this setting, see \cite{KR} for reviewing the monotonicity of the $\mathcal{L}$-transportation cost from a probabilistic viewpoint; see \cite{Ch, Ch1} for stochastic analysis on the path space over time-inhomogeneous manifolds.
+In 2008, M. Arnaudon, K. Coulibaly and A. Thalmaier \cite{ACT} first constructed the $g_t$-Brownian motions (i.e., the diffusion generated by $\frac{1}{2}\Delta_t$), and established the Bismut formula under the Ricci flow, which in particular implies gradient estimates of the associated heat semigroup, see also \cite{C11} for details.
+Next, by constructing horizontal diffusion processes, K. Coulibaly \cite{ACT1} investigated optimal transportation inequalities on time-varying manifolds.
+Moreover, K. Kuwada and R. Philipowski \cite{Ku} studied the non-explosion of $g_t$-Brownian motions under some super Ricci flow.
+We would like to indicate that K. Kuwada \cite{Ku3} has developed coupling methods to estimate the gradient of the semigroup by constructing a sequence of time-inhomogeneous geodesic random walks.
+Very recently, R. Haslhofer and A. Naber characterize For more development on stochastic analysis in this setting, see \cite{KR} for reviewing the monotonicity of the $\mathcal{L}$-transportation cost from a probabilistic viewpoint; see \cite{Ch1} for stochastic analysis on the path space over time-inhomogeneous manifolds.

-In this paper, we first introduce $L_t$-diffusion processes; and then present some explicit curvature conditions for the non-explosion based on the comparison theorem established in \cite{Ku} for the case under the backwards super Ricci flow.
-Next, in Subsection 3.1, we will present a more general version of the derivative formula following the line of \cite{Thalmaier}.
-As we will explain later, such generalizations are by no means routine.
-In particular, we want to clarify the role of $\partial_tg_t$.
-Meanwhile, in Subsection 3.2, we will construct couplings for $L_t$-diffusion processes by solving SDEs on $M\times M$ with singular coefficients on the space-time cut-locus, which looks more straightforward compared with \cite{Ku3}.
-When the metric is independent of $t$, our construction is due to \cite{Wbook1}.
+The paper is organized as follows.
+In Section 2, we will give some basic notations and notions for time-varying differential manifolds, introduce the construction of $L_t$-diffusion processes and then present several auxiliary results for the related diffusion semigroup.

+In Section 3, we will show that, by constructing suitable local martingales, a local derivative formula can be obtained by using local geometry of the manifold.
+Moreover, a globe derivative formula will be studied here as well.
+These arguments essentially follow from A. Thalmaier \cite{Thalmaier} with some necessary modifications to our inhomogeneous context, since e.g. geometric quantities are time-dependent and the underlying process is time-inhomogeneous.
+As applications, we will study local gradient inequalities for the diffusion semigroup.
+By applying the ideas from \cite{TW}, the main issue left should be to find a suitable testing function to give a subtle upper estimate.